dthies/moodle-quizaccess_kill/README.txt

 This is a quiz access rule for Moodle Quiz that adds an instant kill option to the Immediate feedback behaviour.

-Copy this directory to quiz/accessrule/changebehaviour in Moodle directory.
+Copy this directory to quiz/accessrule/kill in the Moodle source directory.
 Login as admin to complete plugin installation.
 Then set up a quiz using immediate feedback and enable the Qick kill setting underneath the behaviour setting.
 When students attempt the quiz and